aatifnisar01/aatifnisar01.github.io/_pages/about.md

 I am a Project Scientist at the esteemed Indian Institute of Technology (IIT) Delhi, collaborating closely with [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/) and [Prof. Nandana Sengupta](https://spp.iitd.ac.in/faculty-profile/5).
 Currently, I am involved in the following work:

-- Working on the project “Enhancing India’s Science, Technology, and Innovation Policy Analysis Capabilities” at the Indian Institute of Technology, Delhi.
+- Working on the project “Enhancing India’s Science, Technology, and Innovation Policy Analysis Capabilities” in the Vision Lab at the Indian Institute of Technology, Delhi.
 - Investigating possibilities of automated estimation of household-level economic variables – income and assets, typically measured using a detailed household survey.
 - Utilizing Transfer Learning techniques, specifically using Vision Transformers, and Metric Learning techniques to analyze images from four North-east states of India for the purpose of predicting household income.